A Quick Guide About College Access

-Fortunately, several college institutions and universities have opened their doors to undocumented youths.
+Fortunately, several college institutions and universities have opened doors to undocumented youths.
 There are several things families must consider before they apply to college.
-Keep in mind that the application process differs depending on who’s undocumented in the family.
-The application process involves the completion of a Federal Student Aid form, as shared below.
+Remember that the application process differs depending on who’s undocumented in the family.
+The application process involves completing a Federal Student Aid form, as shared below.

 Fear of Disclosure

-The fear of schools disclosing undocumented immigrants’ information is often expressed by students in schools.
+Students often fear schools disclosing undocumented immigrants’ information in schools.
 Fear of disclosure is one of the main reasons why undocumented students do not pursue post-secondary education.
 The Family Education Rights and Privacy Act is an education act that protects undocumented students.
 The act states that it is against the law to disclose a student’s immigration status without permission.

 Free Application for Federal Student Aid (FAFSA)